Table of Contents

 When results are off the mark, share those too.
 Dig for more input.

 Transparency establishes a sense of ownership, of trust.
 People know the employee voice is being heard.
-And when they see the fruits of their candor, when they see their employer acting on feedback, they’re inspired to share insights without reservation, as often as they’re asked.
+And when they see the results of their candor, when they see their employer acting on feedback, they’re inspired to share insights without reservation, as often as they’re asked.

 Ultimately, creating a more inspirational workplace culture leads to greater happiness.
 Employees are more engaged but also have a greater sense of well-being.
 Not only is the likelihood of absenteeism and burnout reduced, but employees also find themselves applying discretionary effort.
 We hope you find these 12 ways useful to better inspire your employees.